ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 ### LLM Agent

-The **Agent** has access to tools that interact with the execution environment in order to accomplish a task.
+The **Agent** has access to tools that interact with the execution environment to accomplish a task.
-We use language models like GPT-4.1 or Clade Sonnet 4, some of which were trained for tool-use, as agents.
+We use language models like GPT-4.1 or Claude Sonnet 4&mdash;some of which were trained for tool-use&mdash;as agents.
-Models with tool-use capabilities can output function calls based on the tools present in their system prompt.
+Models with tool-use capabilities can output function calls based on the tools in their system prompt.
-These function calls are then parsed by an intermediary layer such as an MCP server and then passed down to the execution environment.
+These function calls are parsed by an intermediary layer (such as an MCP server) and passed to the execution environment.

 I used the [OpenAI Agents SDK](https://openai.github.io/openai-agents-python/) to build the Aseprite agent.
 The implementation is quite straightforward: I just need to create an instance of an `Agent` class and let it interact with the execution environment (`mcp_servers=[server]`).